tgaspar/linux-fe/docs/workshop/command-line.md

 ## The command line

 When people hear of Linux one of the first things that come to their mind is the big scarry command line interface.
-When you followed the previous you switched to something called **Virtual Terminal**.
-We will be spending only a little time in here so don't worry.
+When you followed the previous instructions you switched to something called **Virtual Terminal**.
+We will be spending only a little time in here so don't worry about it.
 By the end of this chapter we will be back to the nice and cosy Desktop Environment.

 What you have in front of you is how the command line **typically** (modifications can be made, of course) looks: